loitd/config9-material-frontend-template/README.md

 # FAQ

 ## Is this template going to be developed?
-* Yes, I will complete my tool for myself and also publish on this git.
+* Yes, I will complete my tool for myself and also publishing on this git.
 I just hope that it could help somebody like me.

-## My I use this in commercial product?
+## May I use this in commercial products?
 * Yes, you can.
-Feel free to use this template on your own.
+Feel free to use this template at your own risk.